nikhilsardana/wordsearch/README.md

 then, copy your badly formatted text into `input.txt`.
 5. Run `python3 format.py charactersperrow`, where `charactersperrow` is the number of characters per row of the true word search.
 This is assumed to be a positive constant, since this program only works on rectangular word searches.

-Then, skip to step 7.
+Then, skip to step 12.

 ## Image Input
 6. Unfortunately, none of the Python OCR libraries seemed to work correctly for this task.
 So, the alternative is as follows:
-6.1 Take a picture of your word search.
+7. Take a picture of your word search.
 Crop it so that it only includes the word search text, no borders, outlines, or any other stray marks.
-6.2 Consider running some image processing to clear up the text.
+8. Consider running some image processing to clear up the text.
-6.3 Run the cropped word search image through the ("Try the API" demo)[https://cloud.google.com/vision/] on the Google Cloud Vision site.
+9. Run the cropped word search image through the ["Try the API" demo](https://cloud.google.com/vision/) on the Google Cloud Vision site.
-6.4 Click on the "Text" tab and copy over the OCR'd text into `input.txt`.
+10. Click on the "Text" tab and copy over the OCR'd text into `input.txt`.
 Make sure to save this file with ANSI encoding (the script will need slight modifications to read in UTF-8 formatting).
-6.5 Run `python format.py charactersperrow` where `charactersperrow` is the number of characters per row of the true word search.
+11. Run `python format.py charactersperrow` where `charactersperrow` is the number of characters per row of the true word search.
 This is assumed to be a positive constant, since this program only works on rectangular word searches.

 ## All Inputs
-7. Verify `formatted.txt` is correct.
+12. Verify `formatted.txt` is correct.
 If this deviates from your true word search, this program is not guaranteed to be correct.
 Alternatively, don't verify `formatted.txt` matches your word search, hope it's correct, and blindly trust Google Cloud Vision.
-8. This program will only find words in the word search that are also contained in the English Dictionary.
+13. This program will only find words in the word search that are also contained in the English Dictionary.
 Any additional words you want found should be added to ``addendum.txt`.
-8. Run `python3 wordsearch.py`.
+14. Run `python3 wordsearch.py`.
 There are a few flags available:
 --* `--min`: sets the minimum number of characters for words you want to find.
 Defaults to 4.
 --* `--max`: sets the maximum number of characters for words you want to find.
 Defaults to the maximum side length of the word search.
 --* `--common`: Use a dictionary of the 10,000 most common English words instead of the full English dictionary.